-The Court of Appeal of England and Wales upheld declaratory and injunctive relief against individuals who were camping on land next to St. Paul’s Cathedral, London.
-The relief was granted so that the City of London could take back possession of the land.
+The Court of Appeal of England and Wales upheld a ruling requiring “Occupy Movement” protesters camping on land next to St. Paul’s Cathedral in London to vacate.
 Members of the “Occupy Movement” established a campsite consisting of between 150 to 200 tents on land that was predominantly owned by the City of London.
 After over two months of occupation, the High Court of England and Wales ruled that the relief sought by the City of London pursued a “pressing social need” and was proportionate to the aims of protecting the rights and freedom of others, protecting public health and public safety, and preventing disorder and crime.
 The Court of Appeal upheld this decision, finding that the judge of the High Court was entitled to rely on the evidence that he did, and that his judgment was a justified interference on the rights of the “Occupy Movement”.

 This case analysis was contributed to by the Open Society Justice Initiative

 The “Occupy Movement” was a worldwide protest movement concerned with issues such as social and economic inequality, climate change, and the excesses of capitalism.
 In October 2011, members of the “Occupy Movement” established a camp in the churchyard of St. Paul Cathedral, London.
 This was an important Cathedral that attracted many visitors and worshippers.